-SEM-EDS analysis identified Fe, Ce, Si, K and Cu in blue, cyan, magenta, green and yellow, respectively (Fig. 1) for the Fe/Ce/SiO2-K, Cu catalyst.
+SEM-EDS analysis identified Fe, Ce, Si, K and Cu in blue, cyan, magenta, green and yellow, respectively (Figure 1) for the Fe/Ce/SiO2-K,Cu catalyst.
 Based on the brightness of the images, Ce is the most well distributed on the surface.
 Fe and Si were distributed fairly well but some of the iron particles are embedded inside of the matrix.
 There were few islands of iron particles on the surface but they were mostly located below the cerium.
 Si particles were both located on the surface and in the core most likely.
 Si has a tendency to make weak connections with iron.
-So, it is possible that Fe is located around the Si [28,29].
+So, it is possible that Fe is located around the Si [28, 29].
 K and Cu promoters on the other hand, were homogeneously distributed.
 However, since their mass loading is quite low, the images appear darker compared to the rest of the elements.
-The mixed image also showed that cerium was mostly distributed on the surface.
+The mixed image also showed that cerium was mostly distributed on the surface of the catalyst while silica appeared more as small islands on the surface.
 We detected iron species more clearly but it is clouded by the presence of other elements.

-SEM images for Fe/Zr/SiO2-K,Cu demonstrated Fe, Zr, Si, K and Cu in blue, yellow, magenta, orange and green respectively (Fig. 2).
+SEM images for Fe/Zr/SiO2-K,Cu demonstrated Fe, Zr, Si, K and Cu in blue, yellow, magenta, orange and green respectively (Figure 2).
 The iron particles were located predominantly on the zirconium silica supported catalyst surface and their distribution were more homogeneous compared to cerium silicate supported catalyst.
 Si was more heterogeneously distributed on the surface.
 K and Cu behaves similarly in both catalysts and distributed relatively homogeneously and located mostly below the surface of the catalyst.
 Also, SEM analysis is conducted on a limited number of spots, which may not accurately represent the entire structure of the catalyst.